“It’s estimated that child sex trafficking in the United States alone is a $9.8 billion industry.”

 But there’s a bigger problem: This is not an FBI estimate.

 FBI officials, after checking the files, say they have no record of having produced such a figure; certainly, they say, no such report was issued.
 Eventually, The Fact Checker determined this originated as a figure offered in 2004 congressional testimony by an official at the U.S. Immigration and Customs Enforcement–except he was referring to worldwide profits from both human smuggling and trafficking.
 (Smuggling does not involve the use of force or coercion.)
-ICE originally issued a news release about its estimate for profits in “human smuggling” in 2003.
+ICE originally issued its estimate for profits, also $9.5 billion, but just for “human smuggling,” in 2003.

 The State Department’s 2004 TIP report attributed the figure (as “revenue” from “human trafficking”) to “the U.S. intelligence community.”
 Somehow, for reasons the State Department cannot explain, it became an “FBI” figure about just human trafficking in the 2005 and 2006 reports.
 The number was never repeated in any subsequent State Department report.
 But unfortunately, because of the State Department’s error, it since has been wrongly cited as an official FBI estimate in books, a Congressional Research Service report and other studies.